 Tax rate: Zero percent

 The Cayman Islands has become synonymous with foreign investors and international corporations looking to avoid paying taxes.
-In addition to a zero-income tax rate, it’s one of the best tax-free countries for businesses, with a business income tax rate of nil.
+In addition to a zero-income tax rate for individuals, it’s one of the best tax-free countries for businesses.

 2. United Arab Emirates